Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

-# Analysis_plots
+# Analyse_Weight_Sensor_Plots
-Plot the weight sensor data and moving average from csv files
+This repository helps you plot the weight sensor data and moving average from csv files from the AiFi store.